 For families struggling to help a family member suffering with addiction, these questions are all too familiar.
 Family members may have pleaded with their loved ones to seek care and may have held multiple emotional interventions, only for the addiction to disrupt any movement their loved one makes towards recovery.
-In these instances, we remind families that—while the family is working in their loved one’s best long-term interests—their loved one is probably only operating in the short-term; the preverbal ‘can’t see their hand in front of their face’ situation.
+In these instances, we remind families that while they are working in their loved one’s best long-term interests, their loved one is only operating in the short-term.
+It is the proverbial ‘can’t see their hand in front of their face’ situation.

 When a drug or alcohol addiction takes hold of someone’s life, the person that has been using becomes very near sighted.
 They can only see a few hours ahead and are not thinking about the distant future.

 Most addicts are unable to think of anything but their next score

 In the case of those suffering with alcoholism, individuals might be able to remain sober for a few days—Monday, Tuesday and Wednesday—while planning to return to use over the weekend.
 They might be white-knuckling their way through work and counting down the minutes to a Thursday night Happy Hour and the start of a weekend of “letting-off-steam” binge use.

 As alcoholism progresses, the lives of these individuals become more and more myopic.
 They might have to drink in the morning to stave off withdrawal symptoms.
 They may be spending most of their day thinking about hiding drinks, planning how to sneak drinks here and there, hiding their drinking behavior from their work, and hiding it from their families.
 As almost every thought that they have is related to drinking, they no longer make long-term plans for themselves.

 Alcoholism is a progressive disease that gets worse and worse over time